-When there is an appropriate opportunity to provide feedback, use it.
+When there is an appropriate opportunity to give constructive feedback, use it.
 If a team member misses a deadline discuss it when it happens, waiting until a review period makes the feedback less impactful and increases the likelihood that the same mistake will repeat itself.
 However, this doesn’t mean lashing out in the moment.
 When there is something that you want to offer feedback on make a note of it and bring it up in your next one-on-one or wait until you are alone with the employee and ask if they have a moment to chat.
-It is not appropriate to provide constructive feedback in front of other coworkers or clients.
+It is not appropriate to give constructive feedback in front of other coworkers or clients.

 Provide a clear explanation

 Using words like “underperforming” or “unproductive” can be more damaging than helpful because they’re very broad and vague, leaving it to your employee to try to figure out what you mean.
 It is better to be specific and direct about areas of improvement.
 Providing specific feedback in real-time makes it clear what needs to change and that you’re trying to work with them to help them succeed.

 Make it a conversation